The TEMiC Group

 ACHILE (Fundamental Chemical Processes in Condensed Phase)

-Sergey Denisov (Researcher), Zhiwen Jiang (Researcher), Dimitra Markovitsi (Senior Researcher Emeritus), Mehran Mostafavi (Prof), Denis Dobrovolskii (PhD student), Barbora Sedmidubska (PhD student).
+Permanent Researchers/Faculty: Dr. Sergey Denisov (Researcher), Dr. Zhiwen Jiang (Researcher), Dr. Dimitra Markovitsi (Senior Researcher Emeritus), Pr.
+Mehran Mostafavi (Full Professor)

 The team focuses on the kinetic and dynamic exploration of fast and ultrafast reactions in solution, particularly involving transient radicals.
 Our primary objective is to unravel the mechanisms behind elementary reactions in solution or at interfaces.
 To achieve this, we rely heavily on the ELYSE electron accelerator, an indispensable tool for these investigations.
 In addition to pulsed radiolysis studies, our research is complemented by stationary studies using the panoramic irradiator.
 Beyond fundamental research such as dosimetry, electron capture in solution, and the radiolysis of aqueous solutions and their simulation, the team places particular emphasis on two key areas: energy and health.